 On December 31, 2018, a lease purchase agreement and loan agreement between Osceola County and the Osceola Expressway Authority (OCX) for the operation of the Poinciana Parkway were transferred from OCX to CFX.
 CFX assumed all assets, liabilities, facilities, tangible and intangible property as well as any other legal rights of OCX.
-Osceola County's Series 2014 bonds and SIB loan incurred by the construction of the Poinciana Parkway remain outstanding and will continue to be paid from any toll revenues from the Poinciana Parkway System.
-The Poinciana Parkway is currently a non-system project for CFX, and none of Osceola County's outstanding debt is backed by CFX's current system revenues.
+Osceola County's Series 2014 bonds and SIB loan incurred by the construction of the Poinciana Parkway remained outstanding at the time of this transaction.
+On December 5, 2019 CFX issued the 2019A bonds which were used to directly purchase the Poinciana Parkway system from Osceola county, subsequently all liabilities associated with the original lease purchase agreement were retired and all assets were assumed by CFX.